 The Panama’s banking law meets the FATF and OECD standards of leading financial centers around the world for transparency and regulation.
 The regulations have been made to assist the region and beyond in the areas relevant to improving the competitiveness of the domestic banking system.

 Strong financial sector oversight is a critical pillar in Panama’s success as a financial center and supports the robustness of its banking sector.
 Banking legislation is compliant with the Basel Core Principles.
 The presence of a single regulator, the Panama Banking Authority (PBA), which has built a reputation for being a meticulous, yet accessible, supervisory body, ensures that banks are closely monitored and fully compliant with regulations.
-While the PBA is cautiously selecting and screening new applicants, it has pointed out that the appetite for a banking license has been diminishing.
-In fact, most banking aspirants operate as non-banking financial services companies or have business models that do not require them to follow the strict rules that deposit-taking institutions are required to uphold.

 On the tax side, Panama tax laws establish different considerations depending if the source of the income is generated within or outside Panamanian territory.
 Income produced from any source within the territory of the Republic of Panama is subject to income tax.
 The income tax of Panama is levied only upon net income derived from operations within the territory of the Republic of Panama.
 Foreign source income, in other words income generated outside the Panamanian jurisdiction, is 100% exempted.
 Specifically, income derived from the following activities is not considered as produced within the territory of the Republic of Panama, and therefore is tax exempt: